wonjyou/PersonalHomeScreen/README.md

 PersonalHomeScreen
 ==================

-A basic home screen you can use for your browser's home page.
+A basic home screen you can use as your browser's home page.
 It's essentially a personal portal page that cleanly displays all of your favorite links all in one place.

 I uploaded this project, because I had many people ask me what I had on my screen over the years.
 And this basic HTML page was the answer.